OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining/ResultsSummary.md

 These results suggest that based on the available data, the neural network has very high seizure detection rate and around a quarter of the false alarm rate of the OSD algorithm (10% false alarms compared to 39% for OSD).
 So build a new version of the Android App with V0.04 model.
+This is V4.1.0c.apk (https://github.com/OpenSeizureDetector/Android_Pebble_SD/blob/V4.1.x/app/release/app-release-4.1.0c.apk).

+False alarm performance appears good - the main false alarms were from standing still talking, so very subtle movements.

+The main concern is that I can not simulate a tonic-clonic seizure to set it off (with high frequency shaking of the arm).
+Sometimes it detects the simulation movement as seizure-like, but then jumps to indicating 0% seizure probability without me intentionally changing the movement.

+I think this means it is trained to detect very specific movements from the training dataset and not more generic 'movements like this'.
+Try oversampling and adding random noise into the data next to see if that makes it more generic.

 Summary